February 20, 202410:00 AM - 11:15 AM PT

 Conflicts of Interest

-Dr Bedimo has received grants/grants pending awarded to his institution from Merck & Co, Inc, and has served on the scientific advisory board for Merck & Co, Inc, ViiV Healthcare, Gilead Sciences, Inc., and Janssen Pharmaceuticals.
-(Updated 03/04/22)
+Dr Bedimo reported receiving research grants/grants pending awarded to his institution from Merck & Co, Inc, and serving on the scientific advisory board for Merck & Co, Inc, ViiV Healthcare, Gilead Sciences, Inc., Shionogi, and Janssen Pharmaceuticals.
+(Updated November 22, 2023)

 The International Antiviral Society–USA (IAS–USA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.